 However, this Thai mango sticky rice is AMAZING and will knock your socks off!!!

 Don’t get me wrong, I really love fresh fruit, but it doesn’t always satisfy that treat craving known to hit after mealtimes…aka CHOCOLATE!

 The coconut sauce will really knock your socks off, the trick is the balance between sweet and salty….so don’t leave the salt out.
-You can play with the sugar/salt a bit, but do it by tiny fractions to your own tastes.
+You can play with the sugar and salt ratios a bit, but do it by tiny fractions to your own taste!

-It is also important to note that you will need a particular mango for this recipe (called by so many names): it’s the only mango I really like, and they are coming into season now.
+It is important to note that you will need a particular mango for this recipe (called by so many names): it’s the only mango I really like, and they are coming into season now.
 How do you pick the best one?
 Here is what to look for when shopping:

 - To pick a good one, look for a uniform orange-yellow skin that yields slightly to your touch.
 Sometimes a subtle wrinkle to the skin works too.

 - Below, I give a handy visual of how to prepare this fruit!
 Peel (I LOVE my sharp peeler for this!), stand up on its end and slice the fruit off on either side of the pit (I use my favorite kid-friendly knife for this)

 You will have this ‘dessert’ on the table in less than 10 minutes.
 Just try to save a few bites for others!